 1. May 1981 (photo below the title).
-The first pressing had the colored dog and gun disc labels, used by the Ruthless Rhymes company, even though there is no indication to this producer.
+The first pressing had the colored dog and gun disc labels, used by the Ruthless Rhymes company, even though there is no indication of this producer.
 All the labels were the same, with 1/2 side indication.
 The gatefold jacket had track listing and photos of the Beatles in the inner part.
 This version was repressed throughout 1983-1984.

 2. The fake Japanese version, probably released in 1985.
 The original masters were used for a release that had red disc labels with Japanese writing.
 This was done to suggest that these were import records, so they could be sold as legit LPs.
-However, the Japanese writing is a total nonsense, also full of mistakes, so this was clearly made in the U.S.A.
-Here, thanks to a reader from Japan, the translation of some of the writings: the text around the edge of the label (the usual copyright notice) says: かない大悲劇であに大きな空洞を残した彼らのあとを継ぐものは =Those who followed them who left a big cavity in the great tragedy are, ザ・ビートルズ THE BEATLES (at least this is correct!) ... the first line below the spindle hole: "東洋思想を流布さ = Promulgate Eastern thought, and so on for the remaining parts.
+However, the Japanese writing is total nonsense, and full of mistakes, so this was clearly made in the U.S.A.
+Here, thanks to a reader from Japan, is the translation of some of the writings: the text around the edge of the label (the usual copyright notice) says: かない大悲劇であに大きな空洞を残した彼らのあとを継ぐものは =Those who followed them who left a big cavity in the great tragedy are, ザ・ビートルズ THE BEATLES (at least this is correct!) ... the first line below the spindle hole: "東洋思想を流布さ = Promulgate Eastern thought, and so on for the remaining parts.
 The titles of the songs are miswritings of Love Me Do, Please Please Me, From Me To You.

 1986.
-In 1986 the original masters were renumbered 2R 75A /B/C/D/E/F, with old numbers scratched, to be used for the first three discs of the 11 LP box THE GET BACK JOURNALS (this box will have its own entry).
+In 1986 the original masters were renumbered 2R 75A /B/C/D/E/F, with the old numbers scratched, to be used for the first three discs of the 11-LP box THE GET BACK JOURNALS (this box will have its own entry).
 At first, the new numbers 2R 75 were directly written on the stampers, therefore they appear written reversed in the inner grooves.
-The new stampers were used for repressings of THE BLACK ALBUM that appeared with dark blue EVA RECORDS & TAPES labels, with A/B side indications for disc 1 and 3, and C/D side indications for disc 2.
-In some copies the printing of the label for side D was not centered.
+The new stampers were used for repressings of THE BLACK ALBUM that appeared with dark blue EVA RECORDS & TAPES labels, with A/B side indications for discs 1 and 3, and C/D side indications for disc 2.
+In some copies the printing of the label of side D was not centered.
 One copy was seen that has the first two records with the "japanese" label and the third record with the EVA label.

 BEWARE!
 The records on light blue Eva labels are counterfeits (see below, COUNTERFEITS).

 1986-1987.
-New stampers were made, with old numbers erased and this time with the 2R 75 numbers correctly written, but readable by looking at the vinyl from the spindle hole rather than from the outer part of the record as usual.
+New stampers were made, with the old numbers erased and this time with the 2R 75 numbers correctly written, but readable by looking at the vinyl from the spindle hole rather than from the outer part of the record as usual.
 The discs had CORONET RECORDS labels, with side one to side six indications.
 Some copies were distributed in a deluxe box, with a sticker listing some of the tracks.